DylanParenzee/learn_journ/README.md

 Continued on with basic HTML today, practiced meta and search tags, DOCTYPE and basic layout, headings,images and attributes.
 Fun going over it again, still learning new things regardless!

+<b>Saturday 05.02.22</b>

+Continued on again today, Practiced usages of lists Tables, forms and inputs